 Interference proceedings provoked by third parties or brought by us or declared by the USPTO may be necessary to determine the priority of inventions with respect to our patents or patent applications.
 An unfavorable outcome could require us to cease using the related technology or to attempt to license rights to it from the prevailing party.
 Our business could be harmed if we cannot obtain a license from the prevailing party on commercially reasonable terms.
-Our defense of litigation or interference proceedings may fail and, even if successful, may result in substantial costs and distract our management and other employees.
+Third parties may request an IPR of our patents in the USPTO.
+An unfavorable decision may result in the revocation of our patent or a limitation to the scope of the claims of our patents.
+Our defense of litigation, interference or IPR proceedings may fail and, even if successful, may result in substantial costs and distract our management and other employees.
 In addition, the uncertainties associated with litigation could have a material adverse effect on our ability to raise the funds necessary to continue our clinical trials, continue our research programs, license necessary technology from third parties or enter into development partnerships that would help us bring our product candidates to market.